-Emily Sprake is a consultant in CEPA’s regulation & competition practice, working in the energy, transport and water sectors.
-She has experience in cost benefit analysis and impact assessment, finance modelling and regulation & competition for regulators, governments and companies both in the UK and internationally.
+Emily Sprake is a senior consultant in CEPA’s regulation & competition practice, working across the energy, transport, and water sectors.
+She has experience of working for client in both the public and private sectors on economic regulation, modelling, cost benefit analysis, and public policy.

-Emily completed a Master’s degree in Economics and Policy of Energy and the Environment at University College London.
-Emily also holds a Bachelor’s degree in Economics from Queen Mary, University of London.
+Emily completed a Master’s degree in Economics and Policy of Energy and the Environment at University College London, and also holds a Bachelor’s degree in Economics from Queen Mary, University of London.

 Transfer of Hornsea Two offshore wind farm transmission link

 CEPA, as part of Smith Square Partners Consortium, acts as financial adviser to Ofgem on the £1.14bn completed transfer of Hornsea Two offshore wind farm transmission link from Ørsted to Diamond Transmission Partners.

 Tender process for the sale of three offshore wind transmission assets with a combined value of c. £2 billion is launched

 A consortium, consisting of CEPA and four other leading advisory firms, is acting as financial adviser to Ofgem for the OFTO Tender Round 10 process.